isovector/certainty-by-construction/src/book/3-proofs.lagda.md

 proposition merely by proving a boolean, thus proving at least one exists.

-For further illustration, with a more complicated example, let's bring back our `IsEven` type from @sec:numbers.
+For further illustration, with a more complicated example, let's bring back our `type:IsEven` type from @sec:numbers.
 First we can import the chapter module:

 ```agda
 open import 2-numbers